 One side of office warm, other side fine: zone damper stuck

 Half the office stayed warm while the other half cooled fine.
-A contractor had already said the duct was probably disconnected.
+Damaged ductwork above the false ceiling looked like the obvious answer.
 When only one zone drops out, there is a simpler part worth checking before anyone opens the ceiling.

 Case summary